Picture of Saturn V Launch for Apollo 15 Mission

-Another important analysis in the study of rocket physics is designing a rocket that experiences minimal atmospheric drag.
+Another important consideration is the design of a rocket that experiences minimal atmospheric drag.
 At high velocities, air resistance is significant.
 So for purposes of energy efficiency, it is necessary to minimize the atmospheric drag experienced by the rocket, since energy used to overcome drag is energy that is wasted.
 To minimize drag, rockets are made as aerodynamic as possible, such as with a pointed nose to better cut through the air, as well as using stabilizing fins at the rear of the rocket (near the exhaust), to help maintain steady orientation during flight.

-In the following discussion on rocket physics we will take a closer look at thrust.
+In the following discussion we will take a closer look at thrust.

 To set up the analysis consider the basic schematic of a rocket engine, shown below.